integration-os/connections/actions/docs/CONTRIBUTING.md

   <tr>
     <td>name</td>
     <td>String</td>
-    <td>The name of the node.
+    <td>The name of the template.
 This should represent the output of out your run function.</td>
   </tr>
   <tr>
     <td>title</td>